Me1rem/Pixar-challenge-dashboard/README.md

 Pixar films have more of its films on cinema score A ,meaning it has a high positive audience response,it has a high word of mouth and a long theatrcal run.

-5.Toy story 1 and 2 had the highest rotten tomatoes score(that is,from both critic and audience)
+Toy story 1 and 2 had the highest rotten tomatoes score(that is,from both critic and audience)

-6.Wall-E and Coco had the highest IMDB score(Based on user ratings)
+Wall-E and Coco had the highest IMDB score(Based on user ratings)

-7. Ratatouile has the highestt number of metacritic score(Based on only critics)
+Ratatouile has the highestt number of metacritic score(Based on only critics)

 PEOPLE